sansumbrella/mapbox-fast-layers/README.md

 ## What doesn't it do?

-- Fast Layers don't manage your geometry or animation for you.
+- manage your geometry or animation for you.
-- Fast Layers don't support rendering 3D models.
+- render 3D models.